SalesforceSFDC/Apex/Apex Triggers/README.md

 ### Triggers and Callouts
 To make a callout from a trigger, call a class method that executes asynchronously.
 Such a method is called a future method and is annotated with `@future(callout=true)`.

+### Performing Bulk SOQL
+Query limits are:
+* 100 SOQL queries for synchronous Apex or
+* 200 for asynchronous Apex.

+Best practices:
+* The SOQL query uses an inner query—(SELECT Id FROM Opportunities)—to get related opportunities of accounts.
+* The SOQL query is connected to the trigger context records by using the IN clause and binding the Trigger.New variable in the WHERE clause—WHERE Id IN :Trigger.New.
+This WHERE condition filters the accounts to only those records that fired this trigger.

+Triggers execute on batches of 200 records at a time.
+So if 400 records cause a trigger to fire, the trigger fires twice, once for each 200 records.
+For this reason, you don’t get the benefit of SOQL for loop record batching in triggers, because triggers batch up records as well.
+The SOQL for loop is called twice in this example, but a standalone SOQL query would also be called twice.
+However, the SOQL for loop still looks more elegant than iterating over a collection variable!